christorrella/TDU-PSP-Slew-Mode/README.md

 # Changelog

+v0.3 - The rate of change of the player's vehicle movement in any of the cardinal directions is proportionally calculated as a function of the displacement of the analog stick in the desired movement direction.
+This change creates a smoother feel when moving the vehicle around the map.

 v0.2 - Now supports real PSP hardware!
 Tested with my PSP-2001 running 6.60 PRO-C2 and CWcheat 0.2.3.

 # Installation